Lahiri/recipya/README.md

 - Organize your recipes into cookbooks
 - Easily migrate your recipes from [Mealie](https://mealie.io), [Tandoor](https://tandoor.dev) and [Nextcloud Cookbook](https://apps.nextcloud.com/apps/cookbook)
 - Automatic conversion to your preferred measurement system (imperial/metric)
-- Calculate nutritional information automatically
+- Calculate nutritional information automatically, including language-aware ingredient normalization for nutrition lookups
 - Print any recipe in your collection
 - Prevent your device from going to sleep while viewing a recipe
 - Follows your system's theme (light/dark) or choose among 32 themes